flaming-cl/flaming-cl.github.io/source/_posts/SICP-2-data-abstraction.md

 It looks like our plain method code is concise and readable.

-**However, is the code of the plain method easier to maintain than the code using the data abstraction method?**
+**However, is the plain method easier to maintain than data abstraction method?**
 #### Potential problems with plain implementation
 Suppose in the future, the data structure of a point becomes an array `[2, 4]`.